 Serving Clients Throughout the Twin Cities Metro Area and Western Wisconsin

-From offices in Edina, tax lawyer Mark Pridgeon advises and represents clients in communities throughout Hennepin County, Ramsey County, Dakota County and Washington County, Minnesota, as well as St. Croix County in western Wisconsin.
-If you are facing a significant tax liability of $20,000 or more, contact the firm to arrange an initial consultation with Minneapolis IRS collections attorney Mark A. Pridgeon, Attorney at Law, today.
+From offices in Edina, our lawyers advise and represent clients in communities throughout Hennepin County, Ramsey County, Dakota County and Washington County, Minnesota, and St. Croix County in western Wisconsin.
+Contact the firm to arrange an initial consultation with a Minneapolis attorney for installment agreements at Pridgeon & Zoss, PLLC today.